-We are Streetwise Law, a not for profit community educational project based in London.
+Streetwise Law is a not for profit community, educational project based in London.
 We run law workshops for young people presented by an experienced criminal barrister.

-We educate, inform and empower young people by teaching them about the criminal laws which are most relevant to them.
+We educate, inform and empower young people by teaching them about the criminal laws most likely to impact them.

-Established in June 2014 we believe that young people, some of whom, due to a variety of reasons, are susceptible to being drawn into criminal activity and interactions with the police, benefit from having knowledge of the criminal law system.
-We believe that if they understand criminal offences, the risks and consequences of certain activities, police powers and their rights as individuals: this enables them to make better decisions, avoid interactions with the police escalating and potentially prevent them becoming involved in the criminal justice system.
+Established in June 2014, we believe it is important for young people, to be informed about criminal laws that could affect them.
+We believe that if they understand criminal offences, the risks and consequences of certain activities, police powers and their rights as individuals this will help them to make better decisions, and prevent them becoming involved in the criminal justice system.

 Provide young people with knowledge on the criminal law matters that are most relevant to them, empowering them to make informed decisions in the future.

 Provide young people with information relating to many legal matters which are commonly misunderstood and teach them how to exercise their legal rights.